How important is fermentation in baking bread?

 The dough is usually removed from the fridge for final proofing.
 This is important in large breads otherwise the core of the loaf remains cool when the edges of the loaf spring up with oven spring and gelatinise.

 The crust hardens before the centre can think about oven spring creating a dense whilst irregular crumb.
 Small diameter breads such as baguettes have no issue with proofing in the fridge.

 Over fermented bread dough

-When this happens it’s quite depressing, but does happen now and again.
+When this happens it’s quite depressing, but does now and again.
 Sometimes, we forget, can’t keep up with production or get caught in a tidal drift at sea whilst our dough is fermenting to find on return, we’re simply too late.

 If and when this does happen the dough becomes over fermented and oxidised.